Burnt Offerings (film): Post-production

+An Italian-language dub was produced by Società Attori Sincronizzatori, featuring the voices of Renzo Palmer, Riccardo Rossi, and Giuseppe Fortis.

 Release

-Burnt Offerings was given a limited theatrical release through United Artists on August 25, 1976, opening in Los Angeles and Buffalo, New York.
+Burnt Offerings premiered at the Paris International Festival of Fantastic and Science-Fiction Film in April 1976.
+It was released in Italy on May 25, 1976, and received a limited theatrical release in the U.S. through United Artists on August 25, 1976, opening in Los Angeles and Buffalo, New York.
 It premiered in New York City the following month, on September 29, 1976.
 The release expanded on October 13, 1976, with the film ranking at number one at the United States box office this weekend.

 Home media

 On August 26, 2003, MGM Home Entertainment released a region 1 DVD of Burnt Offerings.
 The original video shape is in wide screen (16:9) and also features an audio commentary with Dan Curtis, Karen Black, and William F. Nolan.
 The DVD was poorly received.
 Reviewers criticized the video quality, which appeared to have been shot with soft focus, and the Dolby Digital mono audio that made the voices muddy and indistinct.

 A North American Blu-ray edition of the film was released on October 6, 2015 by Kino Lorber.
 The Blu-ray was reissued on February 6, 2024.

 In the United Kingdom, Arrow Films released a Blu-ray and DVD combination set on October 17, 2016.